CarlSargunar/Umbraco-Docker-Workshop/readme.md

 This repository contains all the notes and worksheets for the Docker Workshop being given at Codegarden 2022.

-## Prerequisites

-Please make sure you have gone through the checklist for this workshop in the [Prerequisites.md](Prerequisites.md) file.

 ## Workshop

 The main workshop is in the [Workshop.md](Workshop.md) file.
 Follow the instructions in there to get started.

+*Please make sure you have gone through the prerequisites for this workshop in the [Prerequisites.md](Prerequisites.md) file prior to starting.*

 # References and Resources